NiteshIIITB/IIIT_ASIC/README.md

 	 <img src = "https://user-images.githubusercontent.com/140998787/260283302-59f55bf4-6c76-4b3a-9d13-06a99ec810ff.png">
  </div>

- <p>From above waveforms it can be seen that the output depends on clock so presence of flip-flop is required.</p>
+ <p>From above waveforms it can be seen that the output depends on clock so presence of flip-flop is required.Hence unoptimised representation is same as final output.</p>

 </p>
 <p>